T-Flet/Vim/README.md

 How to use/Install
 ===

-1 - Open the _vimrc file from this repository.
+1 - Depending on your OS, open either the _vimrc (for Windows) or the .vimrc
+    (for Unix) file in this repository.

-2 - Set the $REPO_PATH variable to the path to this repository.
+2 - Set the $REPO_PATH variable to this repository's path.
         Note: Make sure the path ends with the path separator ( / ).

 3 - Decide which configurations to implement in your Vim by commenting or
-    uncommenting the following "source" lines in the _vimrc file:
+    uncommenting the following "source" lines in the _vimrc or .vimrc file:

         Main:      The only essential source; it contains all the simple non extensions-related settings.